shufo/backlog-cli/README.md

 ## Installation

-Download binary by installation script
+Download the binary either by using the installation script or by directly downloading it from the [Releases](https://github.com/shufo/backlog-cli/releases).

 ```bash
 # if you want to install to /usr/local/bin